English Proficiency Requirements for International and Immigrant Students

 English Proficiency Exam Taken at Another University

 - If the examination you completed was an institutional examination, one specifically administered for institutional purposes, it will not be accepted.
-If the examination you completed was not an institutional exam but one simply administered at an officially certified TOEFL, IELTS, TOEIC or PTE university’s or college’s examination center, it will be accepted if you achieved the minimum required score and the test is less than two years old.
+If the examination you completed was not an institutional exam but one simply administered at an officially certified TOEFL or IELTS center on a college or university campus, it will be accepted if you achieved the minimum required score and the test is less than two years old.

 - The TOEFL is the preferred examination used by most colleges and universities in the U.S.